CIMIL/MUSEPA/README.md

 $ source ./venv/bin/activate
 ```

-At this point, your Python3 virtual environment is activated, and we can proceed with cMinor.
+At this point, your Python3 virtual environment is activated, and we can proceed with MUSEPA.

 ## 2. Installing requirements